xpack/doxygen2docusaurus-cli-ts/README.md

 A Docusaurus plugin to integrate the Doxygen reference pages into Docusaurus documentation sites.

 This project relies on the ability of Doxygen to also generate the output in XML.
-The plugin parses these XML files and generates MDX files in the `/docs/api/` folder.
+The plugin parses these XML files and generates MD files in the `/docs/api/` folder.
+For an accurate control on the aesthetics, the generated code is actually HTML, only the section headers use the markdown syntax, since they must be part of the Table Of Contents.

 ## Doxygen configuration